A1dos-Creations/STL/README.md

 > Whats STL?
 STL is an abreviation of 'School Tool Launcher'.
 This extension simplifies the school day by allowing students to access necesary resources with the click of a button.

+For schools or educational organizations, please read the [Notice.](./NOTICE.md)

 What are it's benefits?
 STL allows students to access required and necesary school resuources quickly to ensure a smooth learning experience with as little destractions as possible.